 No doubt, Buddha was born in Lumbini Nepal.
 In the southwestern lowlands lies the city of Lumbini, where you’ll find the Buddha’s birthplace.
 It’s a sprawling complex of gardens, temples, and monasteries – and at the heart of it lies a small white building inside which are the archaeological remains of Buddha’s birthplace.
 The woodlands behind the building are smothered in colorful chains of fluttering prayer flags, and the gardens are beautiful.

-Lumbini (World’s peace destination) is well known all over the world as the birth place of Prince Siddhartha Gautam who later on became the Buddha.
+Lumbini (World’s peace destination) is well known all over the world as the birthplace of Prince Siddhartha Gautam who later on became the Buddha.
 It is situated on the foothills of the Churiya range in the district of Rupandehi, 300km southwest of capital Kathmandu.
-Being the birth place of the Buddha, Lumbini has long been exalted as a great centre of pilgrimage for both the Hindus and the Buddhists.
+Being the birthplace of the Buddha, Lumbini has long been exalted as a great center of pilgrimage for both the Hindus and the Buddhists.
 It is incidentally the first and foremost site of pilgrimage among the Chatumahasthana.
-Much of the Buddhist scriptures proclaim that the newly born Prince Siddhartha took seven steps and uttered some precious words as epoch making message to the suffering humanity.
-It happened in the beautiful sal grove of Lumbini, Nepal.
+Much of the Buddhist scriptures proclaim that the newly born Prince Siddhartha took seven steps and uttered some precious words as an epoch-making message to the suffering humanity.
+It happened in the beautiful Sal grove of Lumbini, Nepal.
 Lumbini is also famous for its garden.
-Legend has says that Maya Devi, the queen of Sakya King Suddhodana of Kapilavastu, on the way to her maternal hometown Devadaha, gave birth to Prince Siddhartha in this garden.
+Legend has said that Maya Devi, the queen of Sakya King Suddhodana of Kapilavastu, on the way to her maternal hometown Devadaha, gave birth to Prince Siddhartha in this garden.

 Visiting Bardia National Park